skyglass/angular-spring-security/README.md

 * angular-spring-security is a demo project which shows how to implement following security features:

-1. User Login Form Authentication with Skyglass & Spring Security
+1. User Login Form Authentication, with Skyglass & Spring Security
-2. User Remember Me Authentication with Cookies and Persistent Tokens using Skyglass & Spring Security
+2. User Remember Me Authentication with Cookies and Persistent Tokens, using Skyglass & Spring Security
-7. Angular State protection using 'angular-permission'
+7. Angular State protection, using 'angular-permission'
-5. Angular State Permission Management with Skyglass Security
+5. Angular State Permission Management, with Skyglass Security
-4. Menu Tab and Action protection with Skyglass Security
+4. Menu Tab and Action protection, with Skyglass Security
-5. Menu Tab and Action Permission Management with Skyglass Security
+5. Menu Tab and Action Permission Management, with Skyglass Security
-5. User redirection to bookmarked or home page after successful login with Skyglass Security
+5. User redirection to bookmarked or home page after successful login, with Skyglass Security
 6. Dynamic Angular State and Tab Link generation, depending on user permissions, with Skyglass Security
-7. Redirection to 'No Permissions' page for unauthorized users with Skyglass Security
+7. Redirection to 'No Permissions' page for unauthorized users, with Skyglass Security
+8. Redirection to 'Login' page for non-authenticated users, with Skyglass Security
-8. Breadcrumbs auto generation depending on current angular state with uiBreadcrumbs directive
+9. Breadcrumbs auto generation, depending on current angular state, with uiBreadcrumbs directive
-9. User Logout with Skyglass & Spring Security
+10. User Logout, with Skyglass & Spring Security

 The projbect is based on Angular JS, Skyglass Security, Angular UI-Router, angular-permission, uiBreadcrumbs directive, Spring Boot, Spring Security, Spring REST, Spring Data JPA and HSQLDB